karned-formation/SEP24-MLOPS-SAKE/docs.md/installation_guide.md

 	dvc pull
 	```
 # Prerequisites for Dagshub with MLflow
-In the folder docker/eval/, create a file named private_conn_dagshub.sh containing the following line:
 ```
 dagshub login --token [YOUR_PRIVATE_TOKEN] <--- Replace with your token generated in your Dagshub profile
 ```